RightToPrivacy/4g-only/README.md

 This service is to mitigate downgrade attacks used by IMSI catcher operators.

-I have 4G in my area - leaving it enabled 24/7 works well for me.
+I have 4G in my area - leaving it enabled 24/7 works for me.
+Your area may be different.

 If you need 3G as well, you can use the above mentioned reset argument.

+---

 #### HOWTO: COMPLETELY DISABLE 4g-only.service (if not right for your area) -